-Yet another approach is to generate the sequence by calling either stride(from:through:by) or stride(from:to:by:).
-These are global functions applicable to adopters of the Strideable protocol, such as numeric types and anything else that can be incremented and decremented.
-Which form you use depends on whether you want the sequence to include the final value.
+Yet another approach is to generate the sequence by calling stride(from:through:by) or stride(from:to:by:).
+These are global functions whose first parameter must adopt the Strideable protocol, which is adopted by numeric types and anything else that can be incremented and decremented.
+Which form you use depends on whether or not you want the sequence to include the final value.
 The by: argument can be negative: